MoldyDaniel/Assignment-1-Data-preprocessing-IE500618-/README.md

 # Assignment-1-Data-preprocessing-IE500618-

+## How to Run the Code

-To Run the code inside the jupyter notebook you need to use a python ide which can run the code or create a virtual enviorment where you install the libraries that are used in the notebook.
+To run the code inside the Jupyter notebook, you will need a Python IDE that can run `.ipynb` files (like VS Code with the Python extension, or Jupyter Lab/Notebook).
+It is highly recommended to use a virtual environment.

-Libraries to be installed are:
+## Libraries

+If you use an IDE like VS Code you need to create a virtual enviorment and pip install the libraries that are used.